 By Hils Robson

 Hils Robson founded Best Beginning in 2009 and is an award-winning Infant Massage Instructor, Doula and Mother of 4.
 During lockdown, she and her husband filmed and produced an online baby massage guide to help parents learn from their homes.
-This step-by-step guide is emailed immediately after purchase and parents can start learning how to massage their babies within minutes (and has lots of other baby tips throughout the easy to follow videos).
-Hils is passionate about helping parents enjoying life with a baby and being the parent they want to be.
-For more information, visit www.bestbeginning.co.uk or follow on Facebook or Instagram.
+This step-by-step guide is emailed immediately after purchase and parents can start learning how to massage their babies within minutes (and has lots of other baby tips throughout the easy-to-follow videos).
+Hils is passionate about helping parents enjoy life with a baby and being the parent they want to be.
+For more information visit www.bestbeginning.co.uk, @bestbeginningbabymassage on Facebook or @bestbeginning_ on Instagram.